shailen-naidoo/shailen-naidoo/README.md

 ### Contact Me

 I am eager to connect with individuals who can provide guidance and support as I navigate this career transition.
-Please feel free to connect with me on LinkedIn or email me at naidooshailen648@gmail.com.
+Please feel free to connect with me on LinkedIn or email me at naidooshailen648@gmail.com, do not be a afraid to share any issues that you may have with me, I am more than happy to address any of your concerns.

 Thank you for your time and consideration.